What Freedom? *

-Stanescu also connects the notion of deading life with a changed view on death.
-He quotes Primo Levi who wrote that for certain victims of the extermination camp, "one hesitates to call their death" as death.[vii]
+Stanescu also connects the notion of dead life with a changed view on death.
+He quotes Primo Levi who wrote that for certain victims of the extermination camp, "one's hesitates to call their death" as death.
 Therefore, Stanescu states, "Death that we hesitate to call death?
-Where else is there an engagement with the production and fabrication of corpses?"[viii]
-Deading life is not simple death, as it is possible to think when we see the conditions in the refugee camps, and it is not, as Stanescu puts it, "life that is living, but a process and precursor to death.
-Life is but an added element to the end product, death."[ix]
+Where is an engagement with the production and fabrication of corpses?"
+Death is not simple death, as it is possible to think of when we see the conditions in the refugee camps, and it is not, as Stanescu puts it, "life that is living, but a process and precursor to death.
+Life is an added element to the end product, death."

 Or, if biopolitics resides in colonialism and its pseudo-humanism, I claim that necropolitics resides in coloniality and it's post-humanism.
 Both are constructed on a racist foundation but their rhetoric is different.
 What is the rhetoric?

-My thesis is that "More human than human" was the biopolitical dream, while the necropolitical injunction of neoliberal global capitalism is "Still too human!"
+My thesis is that "more human than human" was the biopolitical dream, while the necropolitical injunction of neoliberal global capitalism is "Still too human!"
 That is why necrocapitalism resides on post-humanity, and has no interest whatsoever in human misery.
 Or to put this differently, in necrocapitalism the human is illegal as such.

 Then what freedom stands for?
 To visibly radically expose the violent colonial/racial processes of dehumanization.

 Political flesh is the answer to what politicized life can mean today.
-Political flesh is what reveals daily the falsifications and travesties of Occidental humanity.
+Political flesh is what reveals the daily falsifications and travesties of Occidental humanity.

-*The presentation at the conference and the present text is based on the text by Marina Gržinić "AFTERWARDS": STRUGGLING WITH BODIES IN THE DUMP OF HISTORY, published in the book Body between Materiality and Power: Essays in Visual Studies , edited by Nasheli Jiménez del Val.
+* Afterwards: "Struggling with BODIES IN THE DUMP OF HISTORY", published in the book " Material between the Body and the Power: Essays in Visual Studies , edited by Nashel of Jiménez del Val.
 This book was first published in 2016 by Cambridge Scholars Publishing, Newcastle upon Tyne, 2016, pp 163-183.

-[iv] See Michel Foucault, "Society must be defended": Lectures at the Collège de France, 1975-76 (New York: Picador, 2003), 254-263.
+See Michel Foucault, "Society must be defended": Lectures at the Collège de France, 1975-76 (New York: Picador, 2003), 254-263.
 Quoted in Stanescu, "Beyond Biopolitics," 138.

-[v] Stanescu, "Beyond Biopolitics," 138.
+Stanescu, "Beyond Biopolitics," 138.

-[vi] Stanescu, "Beyond Biopolitics," 148.
+Stanescu, "Beyond Biopolitics," 148.

-[vii] Primo Levi, Survival in Auschwitz: The Nazi Assault on Humanity (New York: Simon & Schuster, 1996), 90.
+Primo Levi, Survival in Auschwitz: The Nazi Assault on Humanity (New York: Simon & Schuster, 1996), 90.
 Quoted in Stanescu, "Beyond Biopolitics," 150.

-[viii] Stanescu, "Beyond Biopolitics," 150.
+Stanescu, "Beyond Biopolitics," 150.

-[ix] Stanescu, "Beyond Biopolitics," 151.
+Stanescu, "Beyond Biopolitics," 151.

-[x] See Edward W. Said, Orientalism (New York: Vintage Books, 1979), 98, and Aimé Césaire, Discourse on Colonialism (New York: MR, 1972), 37.
+See Edward W. Said, Orientalism (New York: Vintage Books, 1979), 98, and Aimé Césaire, Discourse on Colonialism (New York: MR, 1972), 37.
 Quoted in Stanescu, "Beyond Biopolitics," 141 .